 यं हि न व्यथयन्त्येते पुरुषं पुरुषर्षभ ।

-When one has the equipoise within, to calmly endure both pain and pleasure, that person is fit for the Knowledge of the Self.
-The Self is indicated by ‘Immortality’, which doesn’t mean just the deathlessness of the body, it means a state where one transcends the state of identifying with the individual ego (which is conditioned by body, mind, and intellect to go through various experiences leading to a rollercoaster of emotions), to attain the infinite experience of the eternal Self.
+To calmly endure both pain and pleasure, one needs inner equipoise.
+Only then is that person fit for the Knowledge of the Self.
+The Self is indicated by ‘Immortality’.
+It doesn’t mean just the deathlessness of the body.
+Rather, it describes a state where one moves beyond identifying with the individual ego.
+This allows one to attain the infinite experience of the eternal Self.
+It is only the individual ego conditioned by body, mind, and intellect which goes through various experiences leading to a roller coaster of emotions),

 Chapter 2, Verse 16